SWIFTSIM/swiftsimio/docs/source/visualisation/projection.rst

 will be visible in the image.
 You may have particles outside of this range;
 they will not crash the code, and may even contribute to the image if their smoothing lengths overlap with [0, 1].
 You will need to re-scale your data such that it lives within this range.
+You should also pass raw numpy arrays (not :class:`~swiftsimio.objects.cosmo_array` or :class:`~unyt.array.unyt_array`, the inputs are dimensionless).
 Then you may use the function as follows:

 .. code-block:: python